atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

     If deploying Bamboo, be sure to read about the current limitations relating to [Bamboo deployments and values.yaml](../../troubleshooting/LIMITATIONS/#deployment)

 ## 3. Configure database

+!!!warning "Crowd deployments"

+    Crowd Data Center Helm chart does not support unattended installation.
+Connection to the database must be manually configured during the product setup.

 Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure the usage of the database provisioned as part of the [prerequisites](PREREQUISITES.md).

 !!!tip "Automated setup steps"